 What happens after CPS removal? – The Full Adversary Hearing

-Under the Texas Family Code Section 262.201, a court hearing must be held within 14 days after the children are removed.
+Under the Texas Family Code Section 262.201, a court hearing must be held within 14 days after removing the children.

 CPS has the burden at the full adversary hearing of showing the following: